cyber-dojo/exercises-start-points/start-points/Filename_Range/readme.txt

 and which returns a pair of integers specifying the start and end indexes (into the filename) of the selected range.

 First, it assumes you will want to keep the extension.
 Eg

    "hiker.cpp" ==> "hiker" is selected.
    "diamond.h" ==> "diamond" is selected.

-Second, if the filename includes the word "tests", "test", "spec", or "step" (case insensitive) it assumes you will want to keep those too, together with any 'separator' characters (such as dot, underscore, hyphen).
+Second, if the filename includes the word "tests", "test", "spec", or "step" (case insensitive) it assumes you will want to keep those too, together with any 'separator' characters (dot, underscore, hyphen).
 Eg

    "HikerTest.js"  ==> "Hiker" is selected.
    "Diamond_Spec.feature" => "Diamond" is selected.
    "fizz.buzz-tests.js" => "fizz.buzz" is selected.

 Thirdly, if the filename is in a dir/ it assumes you will also want to keep that.
 Eg

    "test/FizzBuzz_test.exs" => "FizzBuzz" is selected.
    "src/test/Roman.spec.re" => "Roman" is selected.